dmorrill10/dmorrill10.github.io/index.md

 `2016-present`
 **Ph.D., Computing Science**, The University of Alberta

-Supervisor: Professor Michael Bowling and Professor Rich Sutton
+Co-supervisors: Professor Michael Bowling and Professor Rich Sutton

 `2014-2016`
 **M.Sc., Computing Science**, The University of Alberta

-Supervisor: Professor Michael Bowling

 `2008-2013`
 **B.Sc., With Honors in Computing Science**, The University of Alberta